-There is only one antidote to the cancer of scarcity—radical generosity.
+There is only one antidote to the cancer of scarcity: radical generosity.
 People of scarcity get richer and richer on the outside and more and more impoverished on the inside.
-It’s why Jesus said it was so hard for a rich person to enter the Kingdom of God.
-This is why Jesus instructed the rich young ruler to “sell everything he had and give the money to the poor and come and follow him.”
+It’s why Jesus said it was so hard for a rich person to enter the kingdom of God (Matt.
+19:23-24).
+This is why Jesus instructed the rich young ruler to sell everything he had and give the money to the poor and come and follow him (Matt.
+19:21).
 He knew the rich man’s money had him.
 This is the sad and painful truth behind so many rich people.
 They aren’t rich at all.

 There’s nothing so disheartening than to ask someone of great means for help and to be turned away.
 On the other hand, there’s nothing quite so gratifying when someone who seemingly lacks the capacity to help you does so in a surprising way.
 This explains Paul’s exuberant gratitude for the Philippians.
 Of all the churches he served, only the Philippians came through and helped him.
 Something tells me they were the least likely.